GantMan/Public_Speaking_Hits/README.md

 ## ⌚ Time Buyers

-These tricks help you buy time for when a computer crashes, an assistant is in the bathroom, or you simply don't know what else to say while something taxes your audience's sweet attention.
+These tricks help you buy time for when a computer crashes, an assistant is in the bathroom, or you simply don't know what else to say while something tests your audience's sweet attention.

 <details>
 <summary>